ckoepp/TwitterSearch/docs/advanced_usage_tse.rst

 List of exceptions
 ------------------

-There are *two* different kinds of exceptions.
-Those based on the HTTP status of the query to the Twitter API and those based on misconfiguration of the library, for example by setting odd parameters or trying to access tweets without querying the API before.
+There are *two* different kinds of exceptions in *TwitterSearch*.
+The first kind is based on the HTTP status of the query to the Twitter API while the second type of exceptions are based on misconfiguration of the library.
+Misconfiguration can be performed, for example, by setting odd parameters or trying to access tweets without querying the API before.

 Library based exceptions
 ++++++++++++++++++++++++

-All exceptions based on issues within TwitterSearch do have ``TwitterSearchException.code >= 1000``
+All exceptions based on issues within TwitterSearch do have ``TwitterSearchException.code >= 1000``.

 ====== ======================================
 *Code* *Message*